RASPIAUDIO/museProto_beep/README.md

  *
     the beep.wav file needs to be uploaded to SPIFFS the file is locataed in the /data directory of this squetch then use the arduino ESP32 squetch data uplaad section

+    The wave file must be encoded on 8 bits

     tfor the tutorial https://forum.raspiaudio.com/t/muse-proto-board/231